fsharp/fslang-design/preview/FS-1068-open-type-declaration.md

 open type (int * int) // Compile error, named types are only allowed
 ```

-Using an abbreviation will still not allow it:
+Using an abbreviation will also not allow it:
 ```fsharp
 type MyAbbrev = (int * int)
 open type MyAbbrev // Compile error, named types are only allowed